 Anticipation partners in country

-Kenya Red Cross | START Network | Action Aid | FAO | WFP | Kenya Meteorological Department | National Drought Management Authority | National Disaster Operations Centre | Ministry of Agriculture, Livestock and Fisheries | Ministry of Labour and Social Protection
+Kenya Red Cross Society | Start Network | Action Aid | FAO | WFP | Kenya Meteorological Department | National Drought Management Authority | National Disaster Operations Centre | Ministry of Agriculture, Livestock and Fisheries | Ministry of Labour and Social Protection

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 5.8
+Hazard and exposure: 5.3

-Development of Forecast-based Action mechanisms addressing drought induced food insecurity in Kenya
+Development of forecast-based action mechanisms addressing drought-induced food insecurity in Kenya

 FAO is working to support early action for drought and COVID-19 in Kenya.

-Kenya Red Cross is currently working with national stakeholders to develop an EAP for floods.
+The Kenya Red Cross is currently working with national stakeholders to develop an EAP for floods.